Srikakulam Road railway station: Structure and amenities

 The station has four platforms and all the tracks are broad gauge and electrified.
 Almost all platforms are in same size.
-The station has two entrance terminals: one at Amadalavalasa town end other in Mettakkivalasa region equipped with reservation counters and has bus facility to the nearby city Srikakulam and other towns.
-APSRTC provides every 20 minute bus facility from Srikakulam Road railway station to Srikakulam city.
-After creation of new zone Srikakulam station be First & Last Major station in Howrah -Chennai mainline towards north.
-There is a demand for New station to built in Srikakulam town by local people.
+The station has two entrance terminals: one at Amadalavalasa town end other in Mettakkivalasa region equipped with reservation counters and has a bus facility to the nearby city Srikakulam and other towns.
+APSRTC provides, every 20 minutes, a bus facility from Srikakulam Road railway station to Srikakulam city.
+After creation of the new zone Srikakulam station to be first and last major station in Howrah -Chennai mainline towards north.
+There is a demand for a new station to be built in Srikakulam town, by local people.